3 Steps to Reduce Bias in Your Remote Hiring Process

 One Harvard research study that looked at blind orchestra auditions and found that removing the identity of the orchestrators—and just purely listening to the sound of the auditions—made it 50% more likely that a woman would advance to the finals.
 You can apply the same level of fairness to your screening technique.

-In an increasingly competitive hiring climate, you can’t afford to turn candidates away based on unconscious bias.
-We’ve narrowed down the best practices that have been proven to proven to pinpoint common biases and eliminate them systematically at the first step of the interview….and help you hire faster.
+In the remote hiring process, you can’t afford to turn candidates away based on unconscious bias.
+We’ve narrowed down the best practices that have been proven to proven to pinpoint common biases and eliminate them systematically at the first step of the hiring process….and help you hire faster.

 Step 1: Sharpen your image of the job